 Owens valley has always been one of my best-loved places, a jumping-off point to some of my favorite destinations; the eastern Sierras where I have backpacked since the early 70s, on the other side of the valley, the White Mountains

 The wrong polarizing filer

 This photo was taken back in the fall of 1979 on a car trip.
 Driving my old 1972 Fiat 128 (the basic design of the more famous Yugo-yes, it was just as bad also), I had stopped at Olancha to get gas and saw this cloud formation.
 I pulled out my trusty Olympus OM-1 35mm camera with one of my most beloved lenses, the Olympus 21mm f3.5.
 The polarizing filter I was using on the lens was not designed for that wide of an angel lens.
 The filter had caused all four corners to go black, producing a very noticeable vignette of the image.

 I have always liked this photo, but it never entirely made the grade because of that vignette.
 Now, after scanning the slide and doing retouching in Photoshop, I was able to correct that issue.
 I have recently and made a new print of the images, and it will go up in my office—a little reminder of a place that brings a smile to my face

 A broken starter and a push start.

-No hill in Olancha, so I just told myself to keep the car running while I pumped gas.
+Olancha was in an area of completely flat ground, so I just told myself to keep the car running while I pumped gas.
 Of course, the force of habit overruled my mind, and I pulled into the pumps and shut the car off.
-Luckily, guys from the burger joint across the highway saw our plight, came across the road and pushed started it for us.
+Luckily, guys from the burger joint across the highway saw our plight, came across the road, and pushed started it for us.
 We made it home just fine, replaced the starter, and all was good.